reverse-squared/robotic-scout-magic/docs/forms.md

 > [!TIP]
 > If you are editing this with [Visual Studio Code](https://code.visualstudio.com/), then `$schema` is optional.
 It just gives more type information.
 It is very useful, **But if you are not using Visual Studio Code**, you don't need `$schema`.

 - `hidden` is a boolean value, which determines whether or not a form is displayed in production mode.
-This defaults to `true` unless set to `false`.
+This defaults to `false` unless set to `true`.
 You can still see hidden forms in development mode.
-- `icon` is a Material Icon you can find at [https://material.io/tools/icons/](https://material.io/tools/icons/).
+- `icon` is a Material Icon you can find at [https://fontawesome.com/icons/](https://fontawesome.com/icons/).
 You can view the `icon-schema.json` file to check if you are using the right case and spelling of your icon.
-If you do not provide an icon, it defaults to the Extenstion icon.
-It looks like a puzzle piece.
+If you do not provide an icon, it defaults to the `file-alt` solid icon.
+It looks like a piece of paper with writing on it.

 Once this is created, continue to [**Editing Forms**](#Editing_Forms).